 In line with all Aberdeenshire Council and NHS Grampian properties, the entire campus and council grounds are smoke (and vape) free.
 Information or support in how to quit can be found at www.nhsgrampian.org

 On your arrival at campus reception, please sign in and ask for your nominated contact person.
 Floor plans of the Campus are shown below with the upper graphic being the ground floor.

 On the ground floor the primary school can be found in the B and C wings.
 Drama and first aid are in the F zone.
 Humanities and PSE in the D wing and PE and technologies being found in the E wing.

 On the first floor, B wing is science, is Business and Computing and Maths.
 The D wing is English and Modern Languages faculties with E being Technologies, Support for Learners.
 The A wing is home to music and the Staff Lounge.
 The school’s Senior Leadership Teams can be found upstairs in the F zone.

 Staff toilets are located near the staff lounge but are also welcome to use the accessible toilets that are located at the entrance to each wing.
-During busy times we operate a one way system in the corridors.

 The school operates a cashless catering system.
 If your visit to the school is anything more than a few days, we will arrange for you to be given a PIN code so that you can use the schools canteen.
 There are revaluation machines in the school which will allow you to top up your balance with cash, although cheques can also be made payable to Aberdeenshire Council and passed to the canteen supervision who will credit this to your account.
 There are usually a few spare mugs in the staff lounge and your supervising staff will guide you regarding refreshments.